 The capital of Argentina is Buenos Aires, which is located along the southeastern shore of South America, along the Rio de la Plata.
-This city has a population size of 3.89 million and a metropolitan population of around 17 million, making it the largest in the country and fourth largest in the western hemisphere.
+This city has a population size of 3.89 million and a metropolitan population of around 17 million, making it the largest city in the country and fourth-largest city in the western hemisphere.

 This city is known for its high quality of life.
 For example, residents of Buenos Aires have one of the highest household income levels in South America.
 Additionally, this capital city is is popular with tourists, who come to take in the multicultural scene and European-influenced architecture.